enriquepablo/terms/README.rst

 both with the value of its "present" register.
 The ``till_`` object of ``endure`` facts is left undefined.
 We never explicitly set those objects.
-When added, ``occur`` facts go through the rule network, producing consecuences, and then are added to the present factset;
-``endure`` facts go through the rules network and then are also added to the present factset.
 Each time the time is updated, all ``occur`` facts are removed from the present and added to the past factset, and thus stop producing consecuences.
 Queries for ``occur`` facts go to the past factset if we specify an ``at_`` object in the query,